tomoarmand/grad-project/prep/project_proposal.md

 ## USER STORIES
 1. As a teacher, I want to organise exercises by type.
 2. As a teacher, I want a way to record exercises with customizable answers for students to learn outside the classroom.
-3. As a teacher, I want to be able to learn scales, chords, intervals and modes that my teacher requires.
+3. As a student, I want to be able to learn scales, chords, intervals and modes that my teacher requires.
 4. As a child student, I want to have an interactive and engaging platform to learn my exercises.

 ### Acceptance Criteria